tclupper/WireSupport/README.md

 * License: [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0)

 # Key Safety Comments
-* Use these desgins at your own risk.
+* Use these designs at your own risk.
 There is no guarantee that they will work for you.
+* Modify the OpenScad code to create a part that suites your owns needs.

 ## Electric Fence Wire support (wood attached)